Skip to Content

 It’s important to note that advances in veterinary medicine have improved the prognosis for some types of leg injuries in horses.
 Surgical options, regenerative therapies, and better pain management techniques have saved many horses that might have been euthanized in the past.

-However, these treatments are often costly and not always successful, making them less accessible for the average horse owner.
+However, these treatments are often costly and unsuccessful, making them less accessible for the average horse owner.

 Expert Insights